College of Education and Human Services

-Since 1913, the School of Education at Rider University has made a difference, responding with scholarship and imagination to the education profession by preparing graduates for the opportunities and challenges of teaching.
+Since 1913, the College of Education and Human Services at Rider University has made a difference, responding with scholarship and imagination to the education profession by preparing graduates for the opportunities and challenges of teaching.

-Committed to excellence, the School of Education keeps all of its programs relevant to the changing needs of students, the professional communities it serves, and society by anticipating those needs and taking measures to meet them.
+Committed to excellence, the College of Education and Human Services keeps all of its programs relevant to the changing needs of students, the professional communities it serves, and society by anticipating those needs and taking measures to meet them.
 This commitment to excellence is based on the belief that today’s teacher must be able to demonstrate sensitivity to students, familiarity with curriculum, and a thorough knowledge of subject matter and the learning process.

 Rider University teacher preparation programs are grounded in current research on learning, curriculum, teaching, and exemplary practice of reflective teachers.